pippinbarr/cart253-2019/modules/debugging-the-javascript-console/debugging-the-javascript-console.md

 ```]

 - This is a key use of the JavaScript Console: it reports errors in our code
-- For that reason we should __always check the console every time we run our code__!
+- For that reason we should __always open the console every time we run our code__!
+- Seriously, don't even bother looking at your program without the console!

 ---